Peilong/peilong-website/content/courses/cs363/_index.md

 ---
 # Course title, summary, and position.
 linktitle: CS 363 Computer Security
-summary: This course introduces the student to the fundamentals of computer security.
+summary: This course introduces the student to the fundamentals of computer security that includes hands-on experience in software, web, system security, and cryptography.
 weight: 9

 # Page metadata.